 - Meaningfully reflect on synchronous and asynchronous symposium experiences.

 - Have the opportunity to build an ongoing relationship with Uehiro Academy model school p4cHI practitioners upon successful completion of the symposium program.

-Our virtual symposium will take place on Mondays and Wednesdays for 3 weeks in July 2021.
+Our virtual symposium will take place on Tuesdays and Thursdays for 3 weeks in July 2021.